June 11

 Differences in steel quality can account for differences in pricing among brands of clad cookware.
 If you buy inexpensive clad stainless, you may get lucky and get decent pans that last and don't rust.
 You might also get unlucky and get pans that rust, pit, and corrode in a frustratingly short time.

-All-Clad cookware isn't the only option for good quality steel.
-But the easiest way to be sure you're getting good stainless steel is to buy a known brand.
+All-Clad cookware isn't the only option for good quality steel, but the easiest way to be sure you're getting good stainless steel is to buy a known brand.
 Any American or European brand is a safe bet, as well as a handful of Chinese brands.

 Heating Properties

 The two most important heating properties are thermal conductivity--how fast and evenly a pan heats--and heat retention--how long a pan hangs onto heat (or, put another way, how responsive it is).
 Both aluminum and copper have high thermal conductivity, which means they heat quickly and evenly.
-Conversely, cast iron has high heat retention: it heats slowly and unevenly, but it hangs onto heat pretty much forever.
-(This is partly due to its mass, as well: heat retention increases with mass, regardless of the material.
-For example, a 2mm layer of copper is going to have longer heat retention than a 1mm layer of copper, even though both are copper.)
+Conversely, cast iron has high heat retention: it heats slowly and unevenly, but it hangs onto heat very well.

 Clad stainless is great for everything in-between, and will work in a pinch for other tasks, as well.
+It's right in the middle of the pack, with quick, even heating and fairly good heat retention.

 How Much Aluminum and/or Copper Is Enough?